Alphabetical Plant Listing

 Bleeding Heart, Showy Bleeding heart, Dutchman's Breeches, Chinaman's Breeches, Locks and Keys, Lyre Flower, Seal Flower, Old-Fashioned Bleeding Heart, Lamprocapnos spectabilis

 One of the most elegant of perennials, Bleeding Heart (Dicentra spectabilis) is a graceful herbaceous perennial boasting gracefully arching stems studded with lockets of pink flowers, whose hearts are no doubt bleeding, adorned with protruding white petals.
 They hang above the attractive foliage of soft green, divided leaves.
-Blooming for 4-6 weeks in late spring to early summer, it tends to decline or even disappear in mid-summer.
+Blooming for 4-6 weeks in late spring to early summer, it tends to decline or disappear in mid-summer.
 However, if it is kept well-watered during the spring, dormancy may be delayed until late summer or early fall.
 Great for shaded borders or woodland gardens, plant this old garden favorite among other perennials such as hosta, astilbe, pulmonaria, or ferns to fill in the space left by its foliage when going dormant.

 • Recipient of the prestigious Award of Garden Merit of the Royal Horticultural Society for its outstanding merits